msikma/screp-ts/readme.md

 Library that wraps the [icza/screp](https://github.com/icza/screp) command line tool for use in TypeScript and JavaScript.

-Unlike [screp-js](https://www.npmjs.com/package/screp-js), which is a pure JS version of the tool, this library depends on the `screp` command line tool being available on the system. **It must be installed separately.**
+This library depends on the `screp` command line tool being available on the system. **It must be installed separately.**

-I recommend using this library instead of screp-js, as running the native binary is *much* faster and this project includes types for the result data.

 ## Usage